 Father Christmas has become increasingly popular over recent years, with many Spanish children hoping for presents from Papá Noel as well as the Kings, but the arrival of Sus Majestades Los Reyes Magos is still the most special of occasions.
-The main parade, or cabalgata, is at 7pm in Santa Cruz, where Sus Majestades arrive by helicopter at the Heliodoro Rodríguez López, and then parade through the streets of Tenerife’s capital.
-As always, there will inevitably be more people wanting to see them arrive than there are spaces in the stadium.
-Tickets costing €1, a nominal sum which goes to charity, are normally available a few days in advance, and usually sell out within a couple of hours, but of course there is no limit to numbers – and no cost – to see this and other parades on the streets.
+The main parade, or cabalgata, is at 7pm in Santa Cruz, where the Kings arrive by helicopter at the Heliodoro Rodríguez López, and then parade through the streets of Tenerife’s capital.
+As always, there are far more people wanting to see them arrive than there are spaces in the stadium and tickets costing €1, a nominal sum which goes to charity, usually sell out within an hour or so, and they did again this year!
+There is no limit, however, to numbers – nor any cost – to see the Kings parade in the streets of towns throughout Tenerife.

 Apart from these large cabalgatas, most towns have some sort of Reyes events, and they all get extremely crowded, as the following videos of past parades in Los Cristianos and Adeje show.
 There are also always widespread traffic restrictions and security measures in place as well, so plan to get in position by at least an hour beforehand for a good viewing position!